Reindalen

 Reindalen is a valley in Nordenskiöld Land at Spitsbergen, Svalbard.
 It has a length of about 38 kilometers.
-The valley stretches westwards from the mountain pass Reindalspasset, and debouches into Van Mijenfjorden, in the bay Kaldbukta at the northern side of the fjord.
-The river Reindalselva flows through the valley.
+The valley stretches westwards from the mountain pass Reindalspasset, and debouches into Van Mijenfjorden, in the bay of Kaldbukta at the northern side of the fjord.
+The river Reindalselva flows through the valley,and has formed a river delta where it dobouches into the fjord.
 Reindalen is the largest ice free valley of Svalbard, and is included in the Nordenskiöld Land National Park.